llambiel/letsecureme/post.md

 * It's still in __beta__ phase
 * It requires root privileges
+* The client does not yet "officially" support Nginx (it works flawlessly)
 * It installs dependencies automatically (like [Augeas](http://augeas.net/), [gcc](https://gcc.gnu.org/), [Python](https://www.python.org/))
 * Throttling is enforced so you cannot request more than 5 certificates per week for a given domain
 * Certificate is valid for 90 days